 Windsor Castle is open all year round and is the perfect place to visit during a day trip from London.
-It is believed to be the Queen's favourite residence, and is the setting for May's royal wedding between Prince Harry and Meghan Markle.
+It is believed to be the Queen's favourite residence, and was the setting for May's royal wedding between Prince Harry and Meghan Markle.
 You can travel by train from central London, or book a coach tour.

 2. Audio tour with Prince Charles

 See the castle through the eyes of a royal with a free audio guide, available in the courtyard.
 The Prince of Wales introduces the tour and the commentary carries you through the highlights of the State Apartments and St George’s Chapel.
 Along the way, staff from the Royal Household discuss the work involved in running the castle, such as arranging a State Banquet for 160 guests.
 There’s a family multimedia tour for little ones, and guides for blind and partially-sighted visitors.

 3. State Apartments